fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Wisdom is the application of your knowledge; knowledge is someone's application of their wisdom to you.

 Tell me how you measure me and I’ll tell you how I will behave.
   Eliyahu M. Goldratt